 Cauliflower kurma recipe – There are so many ways a kurma is made and they taste different based on the ingredients used.
 This cauliflower kurma is flavorful, tastes delicious, rich and goes great as a side to rice, pulao, chapathi or poori.
 To make this cauliflower kurma recipe, i followed my veg kurma recipe.

 To make a kurma, ingredients like poppy seeds, yogurt, coconut, roasted gram are used.
-Each of these lend a different taste to the curry or gravy.
+Each of these lend a different taste to the dish.
 In restaurant served kurma, cashew nuts are used to make them taste rich.
 Few also used roasted gram to make it taste light.

 So these can be used to suit one’s taste and liking.
 I made this using cashews since poppy seeds are not available in Singapore.
 But poppy seeds yield a good tasting kurma as well.
 Roasted gram can be used instead of poppy seeds or cashew nuts.